piotr-grzegorzek/DelphiRtfToPdf/README.md

 ## SyncFusion license

-SyncFusion is prioprietary software, so you need to have a license to use it ([there is also a community version](https://www.syncfusion.com/products/communitylicense))
+SyncFusion is prioprietary software, so you need to have a license to use it ([there is also a community version available](https://www.syncfusion.com/products/communitylicense))

 ## Nuget Dependencies